wortelus/xplane-streamdeck/README.md

 |  ![lower overhead](misc/elec.jpg)   | ![mcp](misc/right.jpg) |

 *More example images in `misc/`*

-### How it works
-- The streamdeck Python library provides modular access
-- X-Plane has its simple, yet powerful UDP protocol for communication with the external applications
-- You define your yaml configurations and icons
-- Only the needed files, icons and configurations are loaded into RAM
-- The software then efficiently runs in background updating your buttons and responding to state changes of the buttons
-- Performance hit is expected to be under 0.1%, while **updating 20x per second**
-- You can change the update rate in the `main.py`

 ### Key Creation and Configuration
 **Refer to the `docs/plane_keys_configuration.md` for a guide on how to create/edit buttons.**